selabhvl/dat250public-2019/progassign3/progassign3.md

 ## Part 1 - User interface

-Implement the user interface of the auction application as designed in assignment 1 using the JSF framework with Facelets.
+Implement the user interface of the OpenIoT application as designed in assignment 1 using the JSF framework with Facelets.
 Y

 ## Part 2 - Enterprise Java Beans (EJBs)

-Implement the business logic of the auction application using EJB session beans.
+Implement the business logic of the OpenIoT application using EJB session beans.
 Use the entity classes and the database access objects created in assignment 2 to interact with the database.
 This is covered in chapters 7-9 in the JAVA EE textbook.

 You will typically need EJBs covering the use cases that you identified as part of assignment 1 and which is able to service the user interface.